Old Topic, New View:

 7) Nonfunctional requirements:

 Requirements For Software Project is not only for the “Functional” aspect of the product.
-Consequently, there are many unknown “Non-Functional” things comes as part of the package.
-A total number of application users, security, compatibility, etc. are few of the non-functional requirements we have to take care.
+Consequently, there are many unknown “Non-Functional” things that come as part of the package.
+A total number of application users, security, compatibility, etc. are a few of the non-functional requirements we have to take care of.
 These expectations are very critical.
 It might take more time to root out these non-functional requirements.
 But a proper questionnaire, educating the stakeholders on this topic, brainstorming, etc. would help to bring out the hidden expectations about the software product.

-Note: Please refer the wiki on Non-functional requirement – Wikipedia to know about this topic entirely.
+Note: Please refer to the wiki on Non-functional requirements – Wikipedia to know about this topic entirely.

 More on my experience: